GaloisInc/ivorylang-org/pages/hardware/index.md

-For developing and flying with SMACCMPilot, you will need accessories including [radio modems][3drradio], a [hobby radio controller][rc], spare batteries, battery charger, and some miscellanious cables.
+For developing and flying with SMACCMPilot, you will need accessories including [radio modems][3drradio], a [hobby radio controller][rc], spare batteries, battery charger, and some miscellaneous cables.
 We have compiled a [shopping list][shoppinglist] of all of the parts you will need to build a complete SMACCMPilot flight platform.